paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-244-undefinitized-contractual-actions.md

 (4) **Inapplicability with respect to purchase of initial spares.—** — This subsection does not apply to an undefinitized contractual action for the purchase of initial spares.

-**(b) Limitation on Unilateral Definitization by Contracting Officer.—** With respect to any undefinitized contractual action with a value greater than $50,000,000, if agreement is not reached on contractual terms, specifications, and price within the period or by the date provided in subsection (a)(1), the contracting officer may not unilaterally definitize those terms, specifications, or price over the objection of the contractor until—
+**(b) Limitation on Unilateral Definitization by Contracting Officer.—**

+(1) **In general.—** — With respect to any undefinitized contractual action with a value greater than $50,000,000, if agreement is not reached on contractual terms, specifications, and price within the period or by the date provided in subsection (a)(1), the contracting officer may not unilaterally definitize those terms, specifications, or price over the objection of the contractor until—

-(1) the service acquisition executive for the military department that awarded the contract, or the Under Secretary of Defense for Acquisition and Sustainment if the contract was awarded by a Defense Agency or other component of the Department of Defense, approves the definitization in writing;
+  (A) the service acquisition executive for the military department that awarded the contract, or the Under Secretary of Defense for Acquisition and Sustainment if the contract was awarded by a Defense Agency or other component of the Department of Defense, approves the definitization in writing;

-(2) the contracting officer provides a copy of the written approval to the contractor; and
+  (B) the contracting officer provides a copy of the written approval to the contractor; and

-(3) a period of 30 calendar days has elapsed after the written approval is provided to the contractor.
+  (C) a period of 30 calendar days has elapsed after the written approval is provided to the contractor.

+(2) **Treatment of unilateral definitization of a contract as a final decision.—** — A unilateral definitization by a contracting officer shall be considered a final decision under chapter 71 of title 41, and a contractor may appeal this decision to the Armed Services Board of Contract Appeals or the United States Court of Federal Claims.

 **(c) Foreign Military Contracts.—**